|

 claimed his

-wife was no longer interested in having a separation
+wife was no longer interested in having a separation therefore the defendant

 must return the $200 to